 This course introduces students to academic writing with a specific emphasis on writing about argument and rhetoric.
 Students will engage in diagramming the writing situation, labeling elements of the rhetorical triangle, identifying ethos, pathos, and logos in model texts, and describing the function of persuasive writing.
 The course will focus on evaluating elements of argument, analyzing rhetoric, and engaging in digital and visual literacy best practices.
-A minimum grade of "C" must be achieved before enrolling in ENG102 (College Composition II).
+A minimum grade of "C" must be achieved before enrolling in IDS102 (Introduction to Information Literacy).